Web Designer vs. Web Developer

 • Knowledge of PHP, another scripting language used to request server content

-• Knowledge of the Ruby on Rails software framework
+• Knowledge of popular frameworks like Django, Laravel, Express, or Ruby on Rails

 • Mastery of SQL, the industry-standard language for querying and managing a database

-• Deep understanding of API architectures, namely REST and SOAP technologies
+• Deep understanding of API architectures, including REST and GraphQL

-• Understanding of version control systems like Git or GitHub
+• Understanding of version control systems like Git and platforms like GitHub

 • Knowledge of testing and debugging backend systems and applications